-One other qualitative study study found that most women who had acupuncture as an adjunct to IVF treatment reported increased wellbeing, reduced anxiety and an increase in capacity to cope with the stresses of IVF and infertility treatments (Smith C et al. 2008).
+One other qualitative study found that most women who had acupuncture as an adjunct to IVF treatment reported increased wellbeing, reduced anxiety, and an increase in capacity to cope with the stresses of IVF and infertility treatments (Smith C et al. 2008).

 Are there any side effects from treating Stress during IVF treatment with Acupuncture?

-No, acupuncture and Traditional Chinese Medicine for sciatica is very safe.
+No, acupuncture and Traditional Chinese Medicine for sciatica are very safe.
 Some patients may experience some drowsiness or slight bruising.
-It is also safe and very effective for pregnant woman with sciatica.
+It is also safe and very effective for a pregnant woman with sciatica.

 How many sessions of Acupuncture are needed to help with stress during IVF treatment?